Compound Poisson approximation for regularly varying fields with application to sequence alignment: Acknowledgements

 \section{Acknowledgements}

 The research of both authors was supported in part by the HRZZ project "Stochastic methods in analytical and applied problems" (3526) and currently by the SNSF/HRZZ Grant "Probabilistic and analytical aspects of generalised regular variation" (180549).
+We also thank the anonymous reviewers for their helpful comments and suggestions which lead to a significant improvement of the paper.